ypsvlq/wio/README.md

 Unix-like systems support different backends in the same executable, with the most appropriate being chosen at runtime.
 To restrict the available choices, set the `unix_backends` build option to a comma-separated list.
+Exposing this option in your build script is recommended.

 For X11, the following libraries are loaded: